 You should not live in the unit.
-If you live in a city where rent is expensive, you may be tempted to try to live in your storage unit.
-In a place like Washington DC where the average apartment monthly rental is $2263, living in a 10’x11′ storage for $222 may seem like a great way to save a couple of grand every month.
+If you live in a city where rent is expensive, you may want to try to live in your storage unit.
+In a place like Washington DC where the average apartment monthly rental is $2263, living in a 10′ x 11′ storage for $222 may seem like a great way to save a couple of grand every month.
 It isn’t.
 Living in your unit isn’t just against the rules you agreed to when you signed the storage rental agreement, it’s against the law.

 Still you may believe that you are stealthy enough to live undetected in a storage unit.
 You’re wrong.
 Every facility has measures to reveal if someone is living there.
 For example, some facilities monitor security cameras while others review the use of entry and exit codes.
 When the storage facility manager realizes you are living in the unit, you will be removed along with your stuff.
 If you’re living in the unit with your children, you could be facing more trouble than eviction.
-Criminal charges and having the kids taken away are real risks in this situation.
+Criminal charges are the real risks in this situation.

 You should not smoke or cook in your unit.

 Smoking and cooking in your unit are fire hazards.
-Were you to cause a fire, you and others could be injured and you would be liable for both injuries and any property loss.
+Were you to cause a fire, you would be liable for both injuries and any property loss.

 You should not operate a business from your unit.

 Using a storage unit as the place where you conduct your business is usually against storage facility policy.
 It’s not to prevent you from getting cheap commercial rent.
-It’s to protect you, your employees, and your customers from the same dangers that are posed by living in a storage unit.
+It’s to protect you, your employees, and your customers from the same dangers that are there if you were living in a storage unit.
 Fortunately, some facilities have appropriate office space that you can rent.
 Also it’s fine to store your business supplies and equipment in a unit.